Fair Trade Community Development Funds

 How are Projects Established?

-Fair Trade USA™ has established the Needs Assessment Review – a framework that helps Fair Trade Committees determine how to scope and establish projects.
+Fair Trade USA™ has established the Needs Assessment – a framework that helps Fair Trade Committees determine how to scope and establish projects.